manasealoo/Cephalogenomics/02_Annotation/Epigonichthys.md

 --cores=20
 ```

 Where `input.sorted.bam` is the RNA-seq read alignment file and `EPI_2_scaf.fa` is the scaffolded assembly.
+I used `--useexisting` because the AUGUSTUS training parameter file `EPI` already exists from a previously failed run.